Increase Client Retention: Helpful Tips for Couple Therapists

-While you may feel pressure to work with everyone that books a session, you must be mindful about who you offer couples therapy to.
-I understand you need to see couples to improve your clinical skills and that your income is dependent on it; however, you also need to work within your scope of practice and do work that is effective.
-This practice will increase your client retention rates as well chosen clients usually attend sessions as planned.
+While you may feel pressure to work with every couple that books a session, when you prioritize being helpful you use an assessment protocol to determine if it is appropriate to engage in couple therapy based on the presenting problem, client factors, therapist factors and risk factors.
+It’s true that you need to see couples to improve your clinical skills and your income is dependent on it; however, you also have to work within your scope of practice and do work that is actually helpful.

 → TIP 2: Do Review Sessions Regularly